 This Next New Year by Janet S. Wong was the first Asian American book I bought for my kids, and is still one of my favorites.
 It’s a picture book, but a little longer and more detailed than Bringing In the New Year, and follows a boygoing through the traditions of getting ready for Lunar New Year.
 One interesting thing about this story is that the main character is half-Chinese and half-Korean (like my new baby nephew), and both cultures are discussed.
 I think we’ll have to get this book for him!

-Finally, since second generation Asian American kids often are expected to learn cultural traditions without explicit explanation, I’m including Rosemary Gong’s Good Luck Life.
-It’s sort of an instruction manual to Chinese celebrations — not just New Year, but birthdays, weddings, new babies, 60th birthday parties, and everything else your parents didn’t tell you about.
+Finally, since second generation Asian American kids often are expected to learn cultural traditions without explicit explanation, I’m including Good Luck Life: The Essential Guide to Chinese American Celebrations and Culture It’s sort of an instruction manual to Chinese celebrations — not just New Year, but birthdays, weddings, new babies, 60th birthday parties, and everything else your parents didn’t tell you about.
 This would make a good wedding present for anybody marrying a Chinese (for that matter, Asian) person.
 Caveat: Good Luck Life refers to Cantonese terms, and maybe some traditions that are more local to southern China.
 Still, it’s very informational.

-My wishlist: a book which talks about Chinese or Asian traditions from the perspective of a multi-cultural family.
-And how about a book which addresses some of the peculiarities of Taiwanese culture ?
+My wishlist: a book about Chinese or Asian traditions from the perspective of a multicultural family.
+And how about a book which addresses some of the peculiarities of Taiwanese culture?
 Perhaps that’s a market for me to consider…

 May 03, 2012